MileHacker Logo

 • Pottery workshops: Some local efficiency apartments in Okayama Prefecture may offer hands-on classes (Bizen, a day trip away).

-• Sashiko workshops: Occasionally offered by craft shops or heritage centers in the Bikan Historical Quarter for traditional Japanese embroidery.
+• Sashiko workshops: Occasionally offered by craft shops or heritage centers in the Bikan Historical Quarter for authentic Japanese embroidery.

 • Kimono rental: Multiple stores within the Bikan Historical Quarter provide kimono or yukata rental services for a cultural experience.